 Second-degree felony: for transactions between $20,000 to $100,00 in a twelve-month period

 First-degree felony: for transactions over $100,000 in a twelve-month period

 In addition to prison sentencing the defendant may also be required to pay a state fine of $250,000 or double the amount of the financial transactions.
 If a defendant has prior convictions for money laundering, the fine may increase to $500,000 or even five times the total amount of the financial transactions.

-Money laundering cases are complicated and requires a special set of skills and knowledge to handle them appropriately.
-The of Smith & Eulo Law Firm have competent and experienced criminal defense attorneys who have handled many cases of money laundering.
-We have the knowledge and experience you need to give you proper legal advice.
-Don’t let your money or assets get locked away.
-Contact us today!
+Money laundering cases are complicated and require a special set of skills and knowledge to handle them appropriately.
+The Smith & Eulo Law Firm has competent and experienced criminal defense attorneys who have handled many cases of money laundering.

 If you or your loved one find themselves in a situation where you are being accused of Money Laundering, call us right away at 407-930-8912 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7, we offer free initial consultation and payment plans.
 In addition to our Orlando location, we have offices in the following cities across the state of Florida:

 *Additional Orlando Florida & Orange County Legal Resources